EfthymiaKakoulidou/project-management-tool/README.md

     - If the user has successfully edited a profile.
     - If the user has successfully deleted a profile.
     - If the user tries to give a task a deadline that is after the project's deadline.
+    - If the user tries to give a task a deadline that is before the current date.
+    - If the user tries to submit an empty form.

 ![screenshot](documentation/feature18.jpg)
 ![screenshot](documentation/feature181.jpg)